conduktor/conduktor-docs/docs/gateway/reference/resources-reference.md

 | Virtual Cluster + Username Targeting  | Set                       | Empty                  | Set                       |
 | Virtual Cluster + Group Targeting     | Set                       | Set                    | Empty                     |

-You can deploy multiple interceptors with the same name using different targeting scope.
-This will effectively override the configuration for the scope.
+You can deploy multiple interceptors with the same name using a different targeting scope.
+This will effectively [override](docs.conduktor.io/gateway/concepts/interceptors/#overriding) the configuration for the scope.

 :::info
 The order of precedence from highest (overrides all others) to lowest (most easily overridden) is: